romizb/Big-Floof-Energy/README.md

 ### ▶️ Testing the BFE code
 1. Download (or "pull" via Git Bash) all files in the Big-Floof-Energy repository to your computer.
-2. In terminal, open a virtual environment (I use VSCode in WINDOWS, therefor these sample codes are fitted for such synthax):
+2. In the terminal, open a virtual environment (I use VSCode in WINDOWS, therefor these sample codes are fitted for such synthax):
 ```bash
 env\Scripts\activate
 ```
-3. Since app.py and scraper.py rely on environment variables to connect to the database, we need to temporarily override DATABASE_URL only while running tests:
+3. Since app.py and scraper.py rely on environment variables to connect to the database, you need to temporarily override DATABASE_URL only while running tests:
 ```bash (WINDOWS)
 $env:DATABASE_URL="sqlite:///:memory:"
 ```